jkrauth/labdevices/README.md

 ## Usage

-Once the labdevices package is installed simply do e.g.
+Once the labdevices package is installed, for example simply do

 ```python
 from labdevices.thorlabs import TSP01